Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 5. Take a Sunset Catamaran Tour

 For a relaxing evening, hop on a catamaran and enjoy the sunset over the Pacific Ocean.
 Many tours include snorkeling, drinks, and even dolphin sightings.
 It’s the perfect way to end a day of exploring, with the ocean breeze and stunning views.
+Sunset tours are among the best activities in Manuel Antonio if you’re looking to enjoy the natural beauty from the water while sipping on cocktails.
 This tour gives you an entirely new perspective of Manuel Antonio, from the water!

 6. Hike the Cathedral Point Trail in Manuel Antonio National Park